Derek Chauvin Could Still Receive Over $1 Million From Police Pension Even If He’s Convicted

 CNN reported that laws governing whether pensions can be revoked because of criminal acts vary from state to state.
 However, police unions nationwide have fiercely negotiated to protect pensions for police officers, even the ones who are terminated because of criminal activity.
 So, it’s very difficult to withhold pension benefits from fired police officers.

 Even in states where there are laws that allow pensions to be revoked for criminal activity, many of these laws stipulate that a pension can only be revoked when certain crimes are committed, CNN reported.
-Most states will only revoke pensions if a police officer is convicted of a felony.
-Some states will revoke pensions for non-felony crimes if they involve corruption or sexual acts with a minor.
+Most states will only revoke pensions if a police officer is convicted of a felony, while some states will revoke pensions for non-felony crimes if they involve corruption or sexual acts with a minor.
 None of the states will revoke a police officer’s pension for an excessive force conviction.

 According to CNN, pensions for police officers are funded through personal contributions, investments made on behalf of the pension-holder as part of the pension plan, and taxpayer funds.
 This means that taxpayer dollars will be paying at least part of Chauvin’s pension.
 CNN posited that conversations about defunding police departments that are happening in the wake of Floyd’s death because of Chauvin’s actions will likely include conversations about revoking police pensions.